devsoc-unsw/trainee-ghost-25t1/backend/routes/route_plan.md

 ## /user ##
  - PUT /:userId/join/:teamId - Change the id of the team the player is in to a new team.
 You can pass -1 as the new team if you want to join a current team and not join a new team

+ # Other information about working with routes #

+### Authorisation ###
+At the time of writing, the login function and authorisaton middleware does not exist.
+However, we are still able to make routes that are supposed to be authorised.
+Just do them without auth for now.
+It will be extremely easy to make them all require auth later with middleware (changing one line per route)